 The VA does not lend out money for mortgages.
 Instead, it has a list of guidelines that must be used by lenders.
 Once a lender is approved by the VA the lender is then legally able to offer the mortgages to its clients.

 VA Down payment Requirement

-The biggest advantage that a VA mortgage has over most other mortgages is the zero down payment option.
-When the VA mortgage was first offered, it was a common practice for people to wait 5 to 10 years before buying a home.
+The biggest advantage that a VA mortgage has over most other mortgages is the no down payment option.
+When the VA mortgage was first offered, it was a common practice for people to wait for 5 to 10 years before buying a home.
 This waiting period was necessary to save up the 20% down payment requirement that was quite prevalent at the time.

 As long as the veteran is eligible for the VA loan and they have their eligibility certificate they will not be required to make a down payment on the home.